Mistakes Everyone Makes When Shopping At Costco

 Here's the greatest Costco hack of them all: Don't pay the membership fee, but take advantage of the member benefits — at least some of them.

 As a non-member, you probably don't realize all the perks you're missing out on.
 Have a prescription to be filled?
 That slip of paper will get you in the door to do so, no membership card required.
-While you're there, you can also get free health and wellness screenings, and even flu shots.
+While you're there, you can also get free health and wellness screenings and even flu shots.
 Just want to buy some booze?
 In 12 states you can do so without a membership — just tell the employee at the door that's why you're there.
-Same thing goes for the food court, but if it's located outside, you don't even need to worry about getting in.
+The same thing goes for the food court, but if it's located outside, you don't even need to worry about getting in.
 Even a regular ol' shopping trip is a possibility, as long as you have a Costco Cash Card.
 You can use it to gain entry to the store and even pay for your items (though a member does have to buy the card in the first place).
-Costco, officially hacked.